 Bill Gerstenmaier, former director of spaceflight at NASA Headquarters and a widely respected aerospace engineer and manager, has taken a consulting position at SpaceX, the California rocket company NASA helped save in 2008 with the award of a $1.6 billion contract to build and launch space station cargo ships.

 If you like what we do, please consider becoming a Spaceflight Now member.
 Your monthly or annual subscription will help us continue and expand our coverage of the space program.
 As a supporter of the site you will also gain access to bonus video and written content.
 See what’s on offer in our member’s bonus section here.
-We have used your support to start upgrades our server and video equipment at our Kennedy Space Center news bureau so we can provide better live coverage of launches from Florida’s Space Coast.
-In 2018 you will see more benefits of this work with additional live video views.
+We have used your support to upgrade our server and video equipment at our Kennedy Space Center news bureau so we can provide better live coverage of launches from Florida’s Space Coast.
+In 2021 we are providing an email to preview the stories we think will be making news in the week ahead.
 You can easily start your subscription by clicking on the links below: We appreciate your support.
 The Spaceflight Now team

 Wrapping up nearly 20 years of service as a docking port and airlock, Russia’s Pirs module departed the International Space Station Monday under tow from a Progress supply ship, heading for a destructive re-entry in Earth’s atmosphere to clear the way for arrival of a larger science lab later this week.

 Blue Origin launched first crew mission aboard a New Shepard rocket at 8:11 a.m.
 CDT (9:11 a.m.
 EDT; 1311 GMT) Tuesday from the company’s privately-owned spaceport north of Van Horn, Texas.
 Billionaire Jeff Bezos, Blue Origin’s founder, joined his brother Mark Bezos, aviation pioneer Wally Funk, and Dutch student Oliver Daemen for the successful 10-minute flight to suborbital space.